Issues PDF export: Spent time/Float-values aren't rounded to 2 digits

 I've updated the patch from Holger Just to apply cleanly.
 I think that we can fix this issue in the next release.

-#25 Updated by Marius BALTEANU 8 days ago
+#25 Updated by Marius BALTEANU over 4 years ago

 - File 0001-Round-floats-to-2-digits-when-rendering-an-issue-lis_r17055.patch added